-Pay for audiologists depends on their experience and where they work.
+Pay for audiologists varies depending on experience and where they work.

-Pay for audiometrists depends on their experience and where they work.
+Pay for audiometrists varies depending on experience and where they work.

 (This information is a guide only.
 Find out more about the sources of our pay information)